 Asylum seekers have the right to appeal these decisions to the County Administrative Court, however appeals are almost always rejected.
 These reductions are phased and amount initially to 35-40% of the allowance as indicated in the section on Forms and Levels of Material Reception Conditions.
 Some people whom Sweden is unable to expel can live at this level for many years.
-Currently, there are 12,520 persons in this situation.
+Currently, there are 19,168 persons with legally enforceable removal orders registered with the Migration Agency and who had not absconded in this situation.
 They also lose the right to work after a final decision is taken on their case.